pauloamgomes/empowered-drupal/README.md

 ![empowered logo](https://raw.githubusercontent.com/pauloamgomes/empowered-drupal/master/profile/empowered.png)

-Empowered is a simple Drupal Distro based on contributed modules and custom configurations (in form of features).
-Main objective is to improve the initial phase of collecting and configuring a Drupal installation.
+Main purpose for Empowered distro is to provide a simple way to install Drupal without the hassle of downloading and configuring modules that typically are present on any project of medium dimension.
+Module selection was done keeping in mind critical areas, like admin functionalities, security and performance tuning.

 ## Building